-Despite their many similarities, there are a few significant differences to keep in mind when deciding which degree to pursue.
-Associate of Arts (A.A.)
-Degrees emphasize a liberal arts and science curriculum with a strong emphasis on humanities.
-Common fields of study include literature, social sciences, fine arts, and the performing arts.
-Associate of Science (A.S.)
-Degrees are also liberal arts degrees but focus more on math and science.
-Typically students who pursue an A.S. are interested in going to a science-related field like computer science or engineering.
+While there are numerous resemblances, some substantial distinctions should be considered when deciding the degree to follow.
+Associate of Arts (A.A.) degrees emphasize a liberal arts and science curriculum with a strong emphasis on the humanities.
+Typical fields of study include literature, social sciences, the fine arts, and the performing arts.
+Associate of Science (A.S.) degrees are also liberal arts degrees but focus more on math and science.
+Typically, students who pursue an A.S. are interested in a science-related field like computer science or engineering.

 How to get an associates degree

-Getting an associate’s degree means studying at a 2-year college or vocational school.
-While traditionally students have attended classes on campus, online degrees and hybrid degrees that combine in-person learning with virtual studies are becoming increasingly commonplace.
+Getting an associate’s degree means studying at a 2 year college or vocational school.
+Students used to attend classes on campus, but online degrees and hybrid degrees that combine in-person learning with online studies are becoming more common.

-The classes you need to take to earn your degree will vary based on the academic program you choose to enroll in.
-Regardless of your field of study, you will need to take around 60 credit hours of classes (2 calendar years) to complete your associate’s degree.
+The subjects you must study to attain your degree will be contingent upon the educational program you decide to undertake.
+Regardless of your field of study, you must take around 60 credit hours of classes (2 calendar years) to complete your associate’s degree.

-Each academic program will have some unique requirements you need to complete in order to graduate.
+Each academic program will have some unique requirements you need to complete to graduate.
 Some programs, especially those in the liberal arts, require only coursework.
-However, programs that have a vocational focus, like nursing or information technology, will typically require field experiences like an internship or practicum.
+But programs focusing more on a career, like nursing or IT, usually require field experiences like internships or practica.

-To enroll in a program, it’s best to reach out to an Enrollment Advisor at a community college or vocational college.
-The Enrollment Advisor will be able to fill you in on details related to programs you’re interested in to ensure they fit with your professional goals.
-Keep in mind that all schools vary; for example, some often have more online options than others, and some have a greater variety of academic programs you can choose from in case you’re undecided or considering multiple different options.
-It’s important to feel confident that the school you choose for your Associate’s Degree is the best possible fit for you and your goals.
+To enroll in a program, it’s best to reach out to an enrollment advisor at a community college or vocational college.
+The enrollment advisor will be able to fill you in on details related to the programs you’re interested in to ensure they fit with your professional goals.
+Remember that all schools vary; for example, some often have more online options than others, and some have a greater variety of academic programs you can choose from in case you’re undecided or considering multiple options.
+It’s important to feel confident that the school you choose for your associate’s degree is the best possible fit for you and your goals.

 How long does it take to get an associate’s degree?